smasongarrison/syllabi/MegaSyllabus.md

 You are capable of calculating a weighted average.
 You have 100% of the information you need to do so as outlined in the syllabus.
 You can calculate your grade using a weighted average and the weightings in the syllabus.
-If you really really need help with this, try this website:https://thegradecalculator.com/
+If you really really need help with this, try [this website](https://thegradecalculator.com/).

 ### Your curve is confusing.
 Why can't you just tell me my letter grade?